-Our #1 priority is providing you safe, clean, high quality drinking water.
-Please contact us if you have questions about any of the information contained in this report.
+The Districts mission is to provide safe, clean and reliable drinking water.
+Please contact us if you have questions about any of the information in this report.
+Thank you for taking the time to learn more about your drinking water.